The Liverpool ENslaved memorial schools' prize

 The Liverpool Enslaved Memorial Project is establishing an annual schools’ prize to award a cash prize of £250, £150, and £100 to the three best entries on an aspect of Liverpool’s long black history.

-The essays can be written, audio or film to allow as many young people to take part as possible.
+The students can choose to undertake a historical interpretation or an artistic interpretation.
+The submissions can be written, graphic, audio, or film to allow as many young people to take part as possible.

 We want to make a big push to uncover more about Liverpool’s African inhabitants and to get this history better known.
-We are asking young people to take part in this project and research any aspect of Liverpool and the Transatlantic slave trade – and keep a log to record their findings.
+We are asking young people to take part in this project and research any aspect of Liverpool’s Black History – and keep a log to record their findings.

 Until very recently, local historians denied the fact that enslaved Africans were brought to Liverpool.
 It is time to make fitting memorials to the enslaved Africans who lived and died here, some of them recorded in burial registers or runaway slave adverts, but there are no gravestones and often no names in the record, simply ‘a black’.